wengyao04/CarND-Traffic-Sign-Classifier-Project/README.md

 |  full connect | 43         |             |         |                  |

 #### Model Training
-The prediction is transformed into a probability distribution using softmax:

-`softmax_i = exp(y_i) / sum (exp_i) `
+The prediction is transformed into a probability distribution using softmax `softmax_i = exp(y_i) / sum (exp_i) `

-The cross entropy between the predicted probability distribution (y’) and the actual vector score probability distribution (y) is
-`cross entropy = - sum (y'_i * log(softmax_i))`
+.
+The cross entropy between the predicted probability distribution (y’) and the actual vector score probability distribution (y) is `cross entropy = - sum (y'_i * log(softmax_i))`.
 I minimize the cross entropy using AdamOptimizer with the following parameters, L2 regularization is addded which improve the accuracy by 0.5%.

 ```
 batch size = 512